-During the past quarter the reconnaissance exploration program continued along with extensive mapping and sampling.
+During the past year the reconnaissance exploration program continued along with extensive mapping and sampling.
 Targets were identified and additional claims were staked to cover the targets.

-The company also assessed the likelihood that additions to the resource base could be made immediately adjacent to the existing Moss Mine resource by further exploration of western and eastern extensions of the Moss vein, of the Ruth and Rattan veins and the newly discovered Mordor vein.
+The Company also assessed the likelihood that additions to the resource base could be made immediately adjacent to the existing Moss Mine resource by further exploration of western and eastern extensions of the Moss vein, of the Ruth and Rattan veins and the newly discovered Mordor vein.
 It was determined that positive results from surface sampling justified an extensive percussion drilling program to test the extent of mineralization in the shallow (<30 metres) portions of these targeted areas.
-The initial percussion drilling will be conducted using the mining contractor's hydraulic crawler drill on an "as available" basis.
+The initial percussion drilling has been conducted using the mining contractor's hydraulic crawler drill on an "as available" basis.
 A similar low-cost percussion drilling program was previously used very effectively on the shallow ore reserves that are presently being mined and processed.
-Actual drilling on the Mordor vein began at the end of March 2018.